Iconos/Pokegenesys-Project/README.md

 1: Testing

 2: Adding mainstay items such as Potion and Full Heal.
+[Complete]

 3: Clarifying evolution rules and language.
+Need Evolution Stone items and rules to be added.
+May make an additional module similar to Pokemon Go's evolution mechanics.

 4: Clarifying XP gain and spending rules.

 5: Creating a Trainer talent that unlocks and expands the leadership skill for checks involving leading a pokemon.
 May be expandable to include gym-leader or professor talents.
 I originally toyed with the idea of having a trainer proffession, but I didn't want to limit player choice to a single proffesion in order to play in a pokemon campaign.
 With a few pokemon-themed talents instead, players can choose the standard proffesions while leaving the trainer archtype as an option.

 6: Expanding the Catching module to include additional ball types.
+[Updated, Customizable Apricot Balls added]

 7: Adding a crafting module to include Ball and Potion crafting.
+[Updated.
+Need to clarify Scrap Traits and their bonuses]

 8: Determining cost conversions between standard Pokemon sources and those used by the standard Genesys loadout.